StevenCyb/goapiutils/parser/mongo/jsonpatch/README.md

-# Query for JSON path
+# Query for JSON patch
 With patch operations patches can be specified in detail base on [RFC6902](https://datatracker.ietf.org/doc/html/rfc6902) (`test` operation is not implemented - use [RSQL Parser](parser/mongo/rsql/README.md) instead) There are five operations available: